pantoniou/yamldt/README.md

 The check method will be generated by collecting all the property constraints (category, type and explicit value constraints).

-Note how a variable v is used a the current property value.
-The generated methods will provide it to the constraint all primed up and ready to use.
+Note how in the above example a variable (v) is used as the current property value.
+The generated methods will provide it, initialized to the current value to the constraint.

-Note that custom, manually written select and check methods are possible but their usage is not recommended for simple type.
+Note that custom, manually written select and check methods are possible but their usage is not recommended for simple types.

 ## Installation